wolfeidau/l7proxify/README.md

 # l7proxyify

-This is service is designed to transparently proxy HTTPS traffic traversing a NAT host.
-It currently uses the SNI in the ClientHello msg of TLS request to proxy a connection to it's destination.
+l7proxyify is designed to transparently proxy TLS traffic traversing a NAT host.
+It uses the Server Name Indicator attribute (SNI) in the ClientHello msg of TLS request to proxy a connection to it's destination.

 Further reading on this idea is [squid-cache SSL Peek and Splice](http://wiki.squid-cache.org/Features/SslPeekAndSplice).